Business News Daily receives compensation from some of the companies listed on this page. Advertising Disclosure

 1. Ability to receive calls anywhere

 Without being tied to a physical location, you can receive calls anywhere, anytime and on your preferred device.
-For example, if someone in your company is going to be away and needs to be reachable by phone but doesn’t want to give out their cell phone number, you could assign a virtual number to their cell phone.
+For example, if someone in your company is going to be away and needs to be reachable by phone but doesn’t want to give out their cellphone number, you could assign a virtual number to their cellphone.

 2. Incoming call distribution

 Virtual phone numbers are also beneficial for companies with multiple office locations.
 Instead of a phone ringing in one office, incoming calls can be sent to phones in each office.
-You can do this by making your virtual phone line’s destination a call queue or ring group, which will ring the phones of any employee who is designated as part of the queue or group either simultaneously or sequentially, depending on your preferences.
+You can do this by making your virtual phone line’s destination a call queue or ring group; this will ring the phones of any employee who is designated as part of the queue or group either simultaneously or sequentially, depending on your preferences.

 3. Localized phone numbers